biobakery/uniref_annotator/README.md

 When running with `--seqtype cds`, the script will translate coding sequences to protein and then run a `blastp`-like search.
-I have found this to produce better results than simplying `blastx`-ing the CDSs vs UniRef90/50.
+I have found this to produce better results than simply `blastx`-ing the CDSs vs. UniRef90/50.

-In the event that a CDS maps to a UniRef90, the `--transitive map` option will look up that UniRef90s corresponding UniRef50 rather than inferring the UniRef50 from mapping results.
+In the event that a CDS maps to a UniRef90, the `--transitive-map` option will look up that UniRef90's corresponding UniRef50 rather than inferring the UniRef50 from mapping results.

 ## Runtime